binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Make sure any trojan files they drop are the same size as the originals
 * Replace `md5sum` so that it contains sums for the files that were replaced including itself.
 Although if an administrator ran `rpm -V` or `debsums -c` (Debian, Ubuntu) it would not be affected by a modified `md5sum`.

-If an attacker wants their actions to be invisible, they may try replacing the likes of `ps`, `pstree`, `top` and possibly `netstat` or `ss` if they are trying to hide network activity from the host.
+If an attacker wants their actions to be invisible, they may try replacing the likes of `ps`, `pstree`, `top`, `ls` and possibly `netstat` or `ss`, and/or many other tools that reveal information about the system, if they are trying to hide network activity from the host.

 Taking things further, an attacker may load a kernel module that modifies the `readdir()` call and the `proc` filesystem so that any changes on the file system are untrustworthy, or if going to the length of loading custom modules, everything can be done from kernel space which is invisible until reboot.